 Introduction to Business Intelligence

-What Is Business Intelligence Software Exactly?
+What Is Business Intelligence Software?

-The market is growing rapidly as data itself grows.
+The BI market is growing rapidly as data itself grows.
 Most companies are struggling to keep on top of the disparate data sources that they own or can access and have already invested in ERP or CRM systems to help manage it.
 The growth of data means that demand for user-friendly analytics tools is growing too.

 The market itself is changing, however.
 A few years ago it was being driven by IT users who wanted to see complex and highly functional tools with advanced integration into existing internal systems and data warehouses.
 Increasingly however, the customer is now the business user themselves, who wants to be able to run custom reports on department data, such as marketing, retail, sales, procurement and digital channel data.

-Features Typically Found In Business Intelligence Software
+Features of Business Intelligence

 Individual organisational needs depend on the systems that are already in place for data management.
 For example, firms further along their data journey may have a range of inter-connected data warehouses, linked with ERP and CRM systems.
 Those with some way to go may still have their data sets scattered across a range of traditional databases which don't yet connect with each other.
 Data planning specialists and software vendors can assess existing capabilities and advise as to best fit solutions for organisational needs.